timothyshen/creaderDAOtest/README.md

 For this project, we aims to create a subchain on the Ethereum network to support copyright protection.
 The primary usage will allow authors to upload the novel and generate copyright NFTs from the novel information.

 # Description

+- Truffle: Consist a DAPP build using the Truffle compiler
+- Buildspace: Consist a DAPP build by using the Hardhat compiler